 Nonprofit Startup Guide

-You must obtain tax identification numbers for federal and state taxation.
-You need to obtain an EIN from the IRS.
-Some states provide a consolidated registration for all state tax accounts and IDs, while others require you to apply for each state tax account required.
+Meanwhile, you should also obtain tax identification numbers for both state and federal taxation.
+You may apply for a Federal Employer Identification Number (FEIN) from the IRS.
+Some states offer a consolidated registration process for all state tax accounts and IDs, while others require you to apply for each unique tax account.

 You’ve likely heard about applying for 501(c) federal income tax exemption.
 This is the most challenging step in the formation of a nonprofit organization.
 Knowing the 501(c) tax exemption you are pursuing, make sure that you utilize the appropriate application form and complete everything in its entirety.

 Our state-by-state guides will provide you with the information you need to better understand the variety of state and local tax exemptions available to nonprofits.